anubhavsinha98/MyCollegeDatabase/README.md

 Database for the freshers who register their names for different hubs!

-Made with tkinter,xlrt and xlwt modules.
+Made with tkinter,xlrt and xlwt modules.(Python-3)

 This project is all about creating the databases about the college hubs .